Master of Science in Health Science

 This course will explore best practices of the application of educational instruction and delivery for individuals working in a variety of employment settings with diverse populations including clients, patients, students and community learners.
 This course will include topics associated with generational learning, learning styles, learning design for groups and individuals along with various styles of delivery.

-Sports Performance (15 Credit Hours)
+Healthcare Professions Education (15 Credit Hours)

 Elective (3 Credit Hours) or Thesis (6 Credit Hours)